Women in China: Developments in early 20th century

 Professor Lin Chun writes that "Women's liberation had been highlighted in the communist agenda from the outset, and, in that sense, the Chinese revolution was simultaneously a women's revolution, and Chinese socialism a women's cause."
 By the 1920s, the Communist movement in China used a labor and peasant organizing strategy that combined workplace advocacy with women's rights advocacy.
 The Communists would lead union organizing efforts among male workers while simultaneously working in nearby peasant communities on women's rights issues, including literacy for women.
 Mao Zedong and Yang Kaihui were among the most effective Communist political organizers using this method.
+Poor peasant women were generally strong supporters of Communist Party programs.

-During the White Terror that began with the Shanghai Massacre by the Kuomintang against the Communists, the Kuomintang specifically targeted women perceived as non-traditional.
+During the White Terror that began with the 1927 Shanghai Massacre by the Kuomintang against the Communists, the Kuomintang specifically targeted women perceived as non-traditional.
 Kuomintang forces presumed that women who had short hair and whom had not been subjected to the practice of foot binding were radicals.
 Kuomintang forces cut their breasts off, shaved their heads, and displayed their mutilated corpses to cow the populace.

+As part of Chiang Kai-shek's New Life Movement in Nationalist China, women were called to return to the home as virtuous wives and good mothers.
+The Movement's emphasis on women in the home was in part influenced by Nazi Germany and Fascist Italy's restraints on women's employment.

 In the Chinese Civil War, the Communists enacted women's rights measures in areas of the country they controlled.
 Orders issued by the Red Army's soviet governments advanced the freedom to divorce and marry, liberating women from feudal marriages and resulting in women's strong support for the revolution.
 In the revolutionary base area of Jiangxi, the CCP-led authorities enacted the Marriage Regulations of 1931 and the Marriage Laws of 1941, which were modeled after Soviet Union statutes.
 These statutes declared marriage as a free association between a woman and a man without the interference of other parties and permitted divorce on mutual agreement.
 At the time, they were the most progressive marriage laws in China and created the conditions for women to divorce men they had been forced to marry, leave abusive spouses, and till their own land.
+Also during the Civil War, rural women were at the forefront of providing care to the dependents of men who fought in the Red Army, particularly through Women's Associations.